Get

 Where Do Tabby Cats Come From?

-The tabby cat genes can be traced back 9,000 years to the African wildcat.
+The tabby cat genes can be traced back 9,000–10,000 years to the domestication of the African wildcat.
 It’s thought that the array of patterns we see today in tabby cats started with the mackerel pattern and is the closest to the natural pattern of the African wildcat.
-Other tabby patterns occurred from selective breeding and mutations of the mackerel pattern.
+Other tabby patterns occurred from spontaneous genetic mutations and later selective breeding.

 tabby